The world's largest mass-beauty incubator

 What Maesa said on stage

-At a national beauty conference, Oshyia Savur, VP Marketing at Maesa, said the results would translate to "tens of millions of dollars" in savings over the coming year as they roll these processes across their full portfolio.
+At Shoptalk 2025, Oshyia Savur, VP Marketing at Maesa, said the results would translate to "tens of millions of dollars" in savings over the coming year as they roll these processes across their full portfolio.

 That's not a projection from a consultant deck.
 That's the VP of Marketing, on stage, in front of the industry.